-From the TED archives: The legendary graphic designer Milton Glaser dives deep into a new painting inspired by Piero della Francesca.
-From here, he muses on what makes a convincing poster, by breaking down an idea and making it new.
+From the TED archives: The legendary graphic designer Milton Glaser dives deep into a new painting inspired by Piero Della Francesca.
+From here, he muses on what makes a convincing poster, by breaking down an idea and making it unique.

 13. Where does creativity hide? - Amy Tan

 Novelist Amy Tan digs deep into the creative process, looking for hints of how hers evolved.